Cookies on this website

 Current project

-I have recently started as Senior Researcher on the NIHR Biomedical Research Centre Flourishing and Wellbeing Theme.
-The project investigates how gardens, woods, workplaces, and museums can serve as dynamic 'living laboratories' to rigorously test new initiatives, aiming to determine how non-clinical experiences and interventions relate to mental health and wellbeing outcomes.
-I am leading the PPIEP and collaborative community outreach, co-design and participatory research to deliver scientific, infrastructural and public health goals.
+The project investigates how gardens, woods, workplaces, and museums can function as dynamic 'living laboratories' to rigorously test interventions and understand how non-clinical experiences relate to mental health and well-being outcomes.
+Over the past year, I have expanded my role to establish a network of Living Lab study sites, conduct pilot studies, and integrate geographical methods into interdisciplinary research, while leading PPIEP and collaborative community outreach to achieve scientific, infrastructural, and public health goals.